craig8196/the-river-protocol/README.md

 Real-time capabilities (disabled by default for better network performance).
 Framework verbosity to provide information to applications for better performance (e.g. User MTU for guaranteed single packet delivery).
-Future-proof, an programming interface and protocol that can be used over other mediums.
+Future-proof, a programming interface and protocol that can be used over other mediums and a protocol that can scale up or down with the network.

 ## Why use TRiP?